Bartholin cysts are painful lumps that appear along the labia. Here are a few herbal remedies to help relieve the pressure and discomfort!

 Imagine the panic when you wake up and discover that something is awry with your labia, that there is one side swollen up, bigger than the other!
 Exploration with a mirror yields a hard pea-sized swelling that hurts a bit.

-Let me spare you the nervous Google image searches about vaginal health (don’t do it!) and share what I learned about Bartholin cysts.
+Let me spare you the Google Image search that you could do for questions about vaginal health (don’t do it!) and share what I learned about Bartholin cysts.
 They are quite common, but hardly any woman I know has heard of them, since talking about our bits with each other is often considered taboo, or at least tacky.
-So let’s drop the “eww, this is weird” thing and share some knowledge with each other here.
+So let’s drop the “eww, this is weird” thing and share some knowledge with each other.

 One of the most common issues that can arise with these tiny glands is when they get clogged up and become cysts.
 Cysts develop as the fluid inside the blocked gland causes it to expand.
 The smaller cysts are not too painful, except for the obvious inflammation in a rather tender tissue.
 Keeping the vagina and labia clean will help to keep it from getting worse, but if the cyst becomes more inflamed and pain increases, or if sitting and walking becomes uncomfortable, it is wise to take more action.
 With exposure to E. coli or other common bacteria, a cyst can become infected, which will turn it into an abscess.